Parsl/parsl/docs/userguide/configuration/index.rst

 configurations dynamically during execution.

 The :class:`~parsl.config.Config` object, in short, is a list of **Executors**.
-Each executor represents a different type of worker Parsl will use to run tasks and an executor contains at least three components:
+Each executor represents a different type of **worker** that will run Parsl tasks and is defined by at least three components:

-- *Worker Definition* which controls how many workers are placed on each node..
+- *Worker Definition* which controls how workers are deployed on a resource.
   Options typically include how many workers per node and how many resources (e.g., CPU cores) each worker is a allowed to use.
 - *Provider Description* which specifies how Parsl gains access to resources, such as by requesting nodes from a cluster's queuing system.
-  Many types of provides require the name of a queue, how many nodes to request from the queue, and how long to request the nodes for.
+  Many types of providers require the name of a queue, how many nodes to request from the queue, and how long to request the nodes for.
-- *Launcher Specification* which defines how the workers which execute Parsl tasks are placed on to the compute node.
+- *Launcher Specification* which defines how the workers which execute Parsl tasks are placed on to compute nodes.

-Learn to build a :class:`~parsl.config.Config` by first learning about the `configuration object <config.html>`_ then the types of `Executors <executors/index.html>`_ available in Parsl, which each may require using a `resource provider and launcher <providers/index.html>`_.
+Build a :class:`~parsl.config.Config` by first learning about the `configuration object <config.html>`_ then the types of `Executors <executors/index.html>`_ available in Parsl, which each may require using a `resource provider and launcher <providers/index.html>`_.

-Alternatively, start by finding an `example configuration <examples.html>`_ which is similar to what you need.
+Alternatively, find an `example configuration <examples.html>`_ which is similar to what you need.

 .. toctree::
     :maxdepth: 2